 When it comes to collecting data, quality beats quantity in most instances.
 More data does not necessarily equate with better data.
 In fact, the opposite is often true.
 If you have mountains of data, then you have mountains of data to manage and process, and that takes time and resources that many programs just don’t have.
 Additionally, if you collect an overabundance of data it can lead to less consistent information and less certainty and support for the goal of the evaluation, which may just defeat the whole purpose.

 We’ve presented six key challenges to the evaluation process here.
 For solutions to these challenges, read Part Two.
-If you have any specific follow-up questions to this blog post, or any other research and evaluation needs, please free to contact Dr. Annette Shtivelband.
+If you have any specific follow-up questions to this blog post, or any other research and evaluation needs, please contact Dr. Annette Shtivelband.